FG, Oyo launch low cost transport system for masses in Ibadan – The Sun Nigeria

 Governor Makinde, who was represented by his Chief of Staff, Segun Ogunwuyi, noted that the fact that Africar chose Ibadan as its first base in the ride-hailing service, is a testimonial to the business-friendly environment created by his administration for investors.
 The introduction of the service into Ibadan, he said, is in line with his administration’s goal to attract new investors into the state.

-His words: “I am very delighted to be at the event of today which is a further demonstration of our administration’s commitment to making life comfortable for our people and thereby improving the socio-economic activities of the citizenry and the state at large.
+He said: “I am very delighted to be at the event of today which is a further demonstration of our administration’s commitment to making life comfortable for our people and thereby improving the socio-economic activities of the citizenry and the state at large.”

-“The state has witnessed and as a matter of fact still witnessing a tremendous growth in the transport sector since the inception of this administration in the areas of transport Infrastructures and procurement of vehicles for mass transit.”

-Makinde noted that his administration has purchased 109 long buses for mass transportation, known as ‘Omituntun Bus Mass Transit’, apart from constructing four bus terminals at Iwo Road, Challenge, and Ojoo to ease commuting in the state capital.

-The Chief Executive Officer (CEO), Africar, Mr. Sahil Vaswani, said all the cars being used for the project were assembled at Stallion Group’s Von Plant in Lagos.
-He added that the company and NADDC developed the Bajaj Qute cars purposely for the new ride hailing taxi for Nigeria and would be taken to other states in the country, after Ibadan, saying: “This car is assembled in Nigeria by Nigerians and is environmentally friendly, with 50 per cent lower carbon emissions than the average car.”
+Africar Chief Executive Officer, Sahil Vaswani, said all the cars being used for the project were assembled at Stallion Group’s Von Plant in Lagos.
+He added that the company and NADDC developed the Bajaj Qute cars purposely for the new ride hailing taxi for Nigeria and would be taken to other states in the country, after Ibadan.

-The Commissioner for Transport and Public Works in the state, Prof Dahud Sangodoyin; Chief Operating Officer (COO) of Africar, Joe Mathews; Marketing Manager, Africar, Rosemary Ani; and representative of the Director-General, NADDC, Mr. Jelani Aliyu, were among dignitaries that witnessed the event.

 Leave a Reply